VI. COURSES AND COURSE ENROLLMENT

 The Course Enrollment Schedule is posted on the Law School’s website each year.
 Typically, students enroll in fall, January Term, and spring courses alternating between LawReg (lottery) and SIS (live add/drop) as described below.

-- Third-year students, followed by second-year students, enroll in upper-level graduation requirement courses for the year in LawReg.
+- Third-year students and LL.M.s, followed by returning second-year students and transfers, enroll in upper-level graduation requirement courses for the year in LawReg.

-- Third-year students, followed by second-year students, enroll in fall semester courses in LawReg.
+- Third-year students and LL.M.s, followed by returning second-year students and transfers, enroll in fall semester courses in LawReg.

-- LL.M., transfer, exchange and visiting students enroll in fall semester courses in LawReg.
+- Exchange and visiting students enroll in fall semester courses in LawReg.

 - All students add and drop fall semester courses through the first week of fall classes in SIS.

-- Third-year students, followed by second-year students, enroll in spring semester courses in LawReg.
+- Third-year students and LL.M.s, followed by second-year students, enroll in spring semester courses in LawReg.

 - LL.M., exchange and visiting students enroll in spring semester courses in LawReg.